eddieblu/.github/profile/webServices/backendTesting/backendTesting.md

 Jest: "global" coverage threshold for lines (80%) not met: 68.18%
 ```

 You can go ahead and get practice with Jest by continue writing tests until you reach the desired target.
-If you don't want to go through the work yourself, you can view a [solution](exampleCode/login/service/service.test.js) that achieves 100% coverage.
+After putting in a good effort yourself, you can review a [solution](exampleCode) that achieves 100% coverage.

 ## VS Code Jest extension